 In addition to the above reasons, the main challenge is to install SSD, especially for NAND flash memory management.
 Especially the firmware and the controller have to be configured very well in a tightly enclosed space.

 Also, the SSDs have to go through rigorous stress tests before they leave the production.
 And we all know, testing doesn’t come for free.
 So, if a company is providing you a stable product with increased performance, they are going to charge much as well.

 Finally, Should you buy an SSD or not?

 In my opinion, investment in SSD instead of HDD is definitely a wise decision if you really looking to use a computer with a crisp response.
 If you are buying a new laptop or Desktop, just spend some more money and go for SSD.

 We know SSDs aren’t cheap and there are valid reasons for the same.
-But, if you buy one for yourself, you are surely going to get a 100% return of investment for sure.
+But, if you buy one for yourself, you are surely going to get a 100% return on investment for sure.

-We hope you are now aware why SSDs are more expensive than the HDDs.
+We hope you are now aware of why SSDs are more expensive than HDDs.

 But, we have reached a point where we can’t push the limits of HDDs any further.
 So, definitely, the SSDs are going to grow more and more in the future and the prices will drop for sure.